cyrillos/tarantool-ref/source/relay.rst

         ...

-Here we test if replica has rights to join the cluster, make sure that the WAL is enabled and register the concumer.
+Here we test if replica has rights to join the cluster, make sure that the WAL is enabled and register the consumer.
 The consumers makes sure that WAL file is not rotated while there are some records which are not yet propagated to the whole cluster.